BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 You can also create an HPA for DeploymentConfig, ReplicaSet, ReplicationController, or StatefulSet objects.

-This command will create a horizontal pod autoscaler resource that changes the number of replicas on the hello-world-nginx deployment to keep its pods under 80% of their total requested CPU usage.
+This command will create a horizontal pod autoscaler resource that changes the number of replicas on the hello-world-nginx-[username] deployment to keep its pods under 80% of their total requested CPU usage.
+Remember to update the command to replace [username] with your username.

 ```
-oc autoscale deployment/hello-world-nginx --min 1 --max 5 --cpu-percent 80
+oc autoscale deployment/hello-world-nginx-[username] --min 1 --max 5 --cpu-percent 80
 ```

 The maximum and minimum values for the horizontal pod autoscaler resource serve to accommodate bursts of load and avoid overloading the OpenShift cluster.
 If the load on the application changes too quickly, then it might be advisable to keep a number of spare pods to cope with sudden bursts of user requests.
 Conversely, too many pods can use up all cluster capacity and impact other applications sharing the same OpenShift cluster.